argentagsw/taggy_demux/README.md

 ### FLAMES Counter

-Performs gene and transcript quantification at the cell level Generates gene and transcript count matrices from minimap2 alignment of FASTQ cell files to a genome reference and its GFF3 annotation file
+Performs gene and transcript quantification at the cell level Generates gene and transcript count matrices from minimap2 alignment of fastq cell files to a genome reference and its GFF3 annotation file
 Produces gene and GFF3 isoform annotation files
 This module reuses parts of [FLAMES](https://github.com/mritchielab/FLAMES/) version 1.9.0, date 2023-10-02, for transcript quantification and isoform annotation.